 Substance abuse is a national epidemic.
 Even before news of the opioid problem hit the headlines, drugs such as alcohol, methamphetamine, cocaine, and benzodiazepines were wreaking havoc in all corners of American society.
 Now, nearly 20% of all youth deaths are due to opioids alone.

 The bigger picture isn't rosy, either.
 The CDC reports that overall drug overdose rates rose by 21.5 percent, according to 2015-2016 data.
 The same reporting period saw a 10.6 percent increase in prescription opioid overdose, a 19.5 percent increase in heroin overdose, and 52.4 percent increase in cocaine-related deaths.

 This all means that the problem of drug abuse is creating more victims every single day.
-However, there are also a lot of people who are motivated to help those victims find solutions.
-They may be working in rehabilitation centers, private counseling practices, or doing volunteer work through 12-step organizations.
-You can become a part of the growing legions that are working to provide solutions for the families, addicts, and everyone else impacted by this metastasizing scourge.
+However, there are also a lot of people who are motivated to help those victims find solutions such as an alcohol drug counselor.
+Alcohol drug counselors may be working in rehabilitation centers, private substance abuse counseling practices, or doing volunteer work through 12-step organizations.
+You can become a part of the growing legions that are working to provide alcohol drug solutions for the families, addicts, and everyone else impacted by this metastasizing scourge.
 If you are interested in becoming a substance abuse counselor, your skills and talents will be welcome to so many.

-If you are considering becoming a substance abuse counselor in Texas, keep reading to learn more about the career, as well as your state's licensure requirements.
+If you are considering becoming a substance abuse counselor in Texas, keep reading to learn more about alcohol drug counseling, as well as your state's licensure requirements.